StefanJohnsen/WavefrontMTL/README.md

 ## Example 1

-Classic way to check values
+Classic way to check values.
+Load the file, iterate over all the materials, and retrieve the desired values.
+Utilize the hasValue() function to check if the value has been read, which returns true if the value exists.

 ```cpp
 #include "WavefrontMTL.h"